 Both traditional and modern elements are popular in French sports.
-The most popular sports in France are football, rugby, tennis, and cycling.
+The most popular sports include football, rugby, tennis, and cycling.
 Older people still enjoy the traditional game of pétanque or boules in the town square.
-Le trotter Français is a type of horseracing where the rider sits in a two-wheeled buggy.
-There are also a number of other ways to get fit in France.

 Gym membership is not as popular in France as it is in other European countries.
-However, it is increasing in popularity steadily over the years.
-France has both private gyms and those owned by the municipalities.
+However, it has steadily increased in popularity over the years.
+There are both private fitness gyms and those owned by the French municipalities.
 The private gyms are more expensive but usually have better equipment.
 Private gyms are usually open 7 days a week, typically from 7.00 to 22.00.

 While it doesn’t scream French fitness, the game of boules, otherwise known as pétanque, is perhaps the sport that is closest to people’s hearts in France.
 Similar to lawn bowling or bocce, the French version is traditionally played with metallic balls on a dirt surface beneath plain trees, with a glass of pastis at hand.

 The local boulodrome is a social focal point in southern France.
 The object of the game is to throw your balls — usually with somewhat of an arched back-spin — so they land closer to the small object ball (cochonnet) than those of your opponent, or strike and drive the object ball toward your other balls and away from your opponent’s.
 The only really essential equipment is a set of three steel boules.